 Oloroso Solera India (1922)

 Bodegas Osborne’s Rare Collection is among the most sought-after botas in the entire Sherry Triangle.
-These wines were, for decades, only consumed by the Osborne family on the rarest of occasions – these are from their own soleras, dating back hundreds of years, and were never intended for commercial consumption.
-The soleras were topped up even more infrequently than the VORS soleras in the winery, and over the years, these have become some of the rarest finds in the Sherry Triangle.
-These Soleras have aged so well and are so remarkably complex and seductive due to the co-ageing of PX with Palomino (now disallowed by the Consortium) more than 100 years ago.
+For decades, these wines were only consumed by the Osborne family on the rarest of occasions.
+The wines of this Rare Collection are from the Osborne's own soleras, dating back hundreds of years, and were never intended for commercial consumption.
+The soleras were topped up even more infrequently than the VORS soleras in the winery, and over the years, have become some of the rarest finds in the Sherry Triangle.
+These soleras have aged extraordinarily well, and are remarkably complex and seductive due to the co-ageing of Pedro Ximénez and Palomino (now disallowed by the Consortium) more than 100 years ago.
 Rather than analogizing these sherries to other VORS sherries, stylistically they are closer to a well-aged Boal Madeira.
-Through a long-standing relationship between Alberto Orte and the Osborne family, the Osbornes graciously agreed to share 25% of its annual saca with Ole.
+Through a long-standing relationship between Alberto Orte and the Osborne family, the Osbornes graciously agreed to share 25% of its annual saca with Olé.
 These wines represent the apotheosis of sherry production – literally history in a glass.
 To keep the average age for the Rare designation, only 300 bottles of these singular wines are filled each year.
+Also of note, a very long time ago the winemaker added a small amount of Pedro Ximénez.
+This was a one time addition, and Pedro Ximénez has not since been added.

 WHAT MAKES THIS WINE UNIQUE?
-This Oloroso is part of the personal stores of the Osborne family, until very recently not made commercially available.
-25 years average age at bottling from 2 criaderas set in 1922.
+This Oloroso is part of the personal stores of the Osborne family.
+Until very recently, it was not commercially available.
+It has an average of 25 years of age at bottling from two criaderas set in 1922.
 Only 30 botas remain in these criaderas.
 Miniscule amounts are bottled, and fewer every year because of the shrinking solera that feeds it.

 GRAPE: 80% Palomino, 20% Pedro Ximenez.
 Vines tended in albariza soil at 70 m (230 ft) elevation from the Balbaina pago.